BhavyeMathur/goopylib-v1/README.md

 * Fixed Bug with Polygon drawing outline even though the width is specified to be 0
 * Fixed Bug with an error being caused if you rotated more than 180 deg.
 (Any angle (deg) whose sin < 0)
 * Fixed os.isfile() reference to os.path.isfile()
+* Fixed GraphWin self.Closed() references to self.isClosed()

 * Split Goopy into multiple files!
 * Renamed everything to follow Python Convention!
 (These 2 things took a lot of time...)

+* Renamed the GraphicsObject update functions to be non-protected
+* Made everything in Goopy abide by the PEP 8 standard

 #### 6.11.0 to 6.11.10 - 3rd July 2020